idnow/de.idnow.android.sdk/README.md

   //...
 }
 ```
-- the above `aar` file require some transitive dependencies, which you need to add manually in your `app/build.gradle` file:
+- the above `aar` files require some transitive dependencies, which you need to add manually in your `app/build.gradle` file:
 ```groovy
     //ReadID Dependencies
     //iddoc connector